 And on the outsides of the buildings.

 The developers show a plan for an exhibit area, a museum, a restaurant and an open-air gallery.
 They won the backing of the artists by including plans for a safer and more comfortable work space.

-But earlier plans faded after Berlin made the Teufelsberg part of the surrounding forest.
+But plans faded after Berlin made the Teufelsberg part of the surrounding forest.
 That meant no new buildings could be built here, although existing buildings could be developed.
-Then last week, a newspaper article said the hill would become a protected national historical site by the end of this year, presumably further limiting development.
+Then a newspaper article said the hill would become a protected national historical site, presumably further limiting development.
 And now the city wants to buy the site back.